berkeley-gif/cal-adapt-svelte-components/README.md

 This repository is for developing new UI Components for [Cal-Adapt.org](https://cal-adapt.org).
 These components use the [Svelte](https://svelte.dev/) JavaScript framework and [IBM Carbon Design](https://www.carbondesignsystem.com/) system.

+The rationale for this component repository is:

+1. To reduce the time for developing and iterating on UI components for Cal-Adapt.

+2. Develop components in isolation so that they may be compatible in other Cal-Adapt related projects.

 ## Developing

-Once you've created a project and installed dependencies with `npm install` start a development server:
+Once you've installed dependencies with `npm install`, start a development server:

 ```bash
 npm run dev